 Getting a Pass

-Negotiate with your insurance company once you've been found guilty and the ticket is officially part of your driving record.
+Negotiate with your insurance company once you're found guilty and the ticket is officially part of your driving record.
 If you have been a loyal customer for an extended period of time, with a good payment history and an overall positive driving record, you might be able to soften the impact of the ticket.
 Explain why and how you got the ticket and how the rise in rates is going to hurt your finances.
 If your years as a policy holder have any value to the company, you might be able to negotiate your increase down, trade off a higher deductible in place of the increase, or get off with a warning if it's your first violation.

 - 21st Century Insurance: How Can a Speeding Ticket Affect Your Insurance Rates?